 Downtown

 Downtown is roughly bounded by Pike and Pine Streets to the north, Yesler Way to the south, I-5 to the east, and Puget Sound to the west.
 There are some condos and apartments with a primarily commercial feel—which means a ton of shopping, financial businesses, and shops.
-There’s a fair amount of nightlife and restaurants Downtown, and you’d just be a short walk from Belltown, which has a lot more of that sort of thing.
-The overall vibe here is “businessy” and professional (or at least as businessy and professional as Seattleites get).
-Westlake Center Downtown and the surrounding streets are shopping central, and also the city’s biggest transit hub—the monorail and the ever-expanding Link Light Rail stop here, as well as almost all the major bus lines.
-Since COVID-19 pandemic, downtown businesses including shops and restaurants are slowly returning and recovering.
+There’s a fair amount of nightlife and restaurants Downtown.
+The overall vibe here is “businessy” and professional (or at least as businessy and professional as Seattleites get – we’re veeeeerrrrrrrrry casual here).
+Westlake Center and Pacific Place are downtown, the Seattle Art Museum, and the surrounding streets are shopping central, and also the city’s biggest transit hub—the monorail and the ever-expanding Link Light Rail stop here, as well as almost all the major bus lines.
+And the ferry!
+Not to mention, over the summer months there’s a water taxi connecting downtown to West Seattle.
+As a result of the COVID-19 Pandemic, many businesses began closing in Downtown.
+However, in 2022, Downtown businesses, including shops and restaurants are slowly returning and recovering.
+Most recently, Seattle’s Waterfront Park got a major facelift, connecting Pike Place Market (Pike Place Market!) to the – you guessed it – waterfront! – with a park, pier, the Great Wheel, and the Seattle Aquarium right there

 Belltown

 Directly north of Downtown, Belltown is bounded by Pike/Pine to the south, Denny Way to the north, 5th Avenue to the east, and Puget Sound to the west.
 It’s full of apartments and condos, restaurants, bars, and live music venues.
 The vibe is trendy, upscale, youthful, and at times, not a place to walk around alone after dark.
-It’s a bit more expensive than most, so the people who live here tend to be young and reasonably well-off, which is sometimes a stark contrast to underemployed or unhoused neighbors.
-Belltown is home to many Seattle “attractions,” such as Pike Place Market, the Seattle Art Museum, Olympic Sculpture Park, and more (in the summer, it’s tourism central).
-This area is very active on Friday and Saturday nights, but it is quieter and more relaxed during the week.
+Belltown is home to the Olympic Sculpture Park, and this area is very active on Friday and Saturday nights, but it is quieter and more relaxed during the week.
 Belltown centers around 1st and Bell, so if you want to be in the thick of things, look on 1st and 2nd Avenues; 3rd Avenue is a major bus route and can be a bit busy, while 4th and 5th Avenues tend to be quieter.

-Just north of Belltown, Lower Queen Anne is a favorite of convenience and culture for many Seattle School students.
-Formerly known as Uptown, most of Lower Queen Anne is within walking distance of the school and boasts great places to eat and study.
-Its boundaries aren’t really well defined, but it’s approximately the areas directly north and to the west of Seattle Center, which is home to the Space Needle, Key Arena, Pacific Science Center, the Seattle Repertory Theatre, and even an ice skating rink in the winter.
-Climate Pledge Arena has already featured many headliners in its updated space: “the most progressive, responsible, and sustainable arena in the world.”
+Just north of Belltown, Lower Queen Anne is a favorite for many Seattle School students.
+Formerly known as Uptown, most of Lower Queen Anne boasts great places to eat and study.
+Its boundaries aren’t really well defined, but it’s approximately the areas directly north and to the west of Seattle Center, which is home to the Space Needle, Pacific Science Center, the Seattle Repertory Theatre, and even an ice skating rink in the winter.
+Climate Pledge Arena (formerly known as Key Arena) reopened in the Fall of 2021 and has already featured many headliners in its updated space: “the most progressive, responsible, and sustainable arena in the world”.
 Queen Anne is a very large hill, and Lower Queen Anne is the base of it on the south side.
 It’s about a 15-20 minute walk to downtown, or you can take the monorail from Seattle Center to Westlake Center.
 Lower Queen Anne is quieter than Belltown, with more parking (though not a ton) and a more family-friendly vibe, but there’s still an active nightlife scene.
-The rent tends to be cheaper than Belltown and Queen Anne, which is another part of its popularity with students.
-It’s also a great place for folks who are new to Seattle, because it’s really close to a lot of the iconic tourist stuff you might want to do when you first get to town.
+In warmer weather months, there’s a Thursday afternoon Farmer’s Market.
+Queen Anne is also home to the famous Kerry Park, one of the best views of the city.

 South Lake Union

 Just to the east of Lower Queen Anne and north of Belltown, South Lake Union (SLU) is very central.
 For years this was primarily an industrial center, but more recently, after the arrival of Amazon and a bunch of biotech companies, it’s become quite the technology hub, with a growing nightlife and great restaurants at its center.
-Enjoy the seasonal (summer) Saturday Market.
+There’s a seasonal (summer) Saturday Market in South Lake Union.
 There are new apartment and condo buildings here, as well as some that are still being built.
 There’s also the “South Lake Union Trolley” to get you around the neighborhood.
-Major plus: SLU is right on Lake Union, with its long, beautiful jogging paths and plenty of options for renting kayaks and paddle boards.
+Major plus: SLU is right on Lake Union, with its swimming spots, long, beautiful jogging paths, and plenty of options for renting kayaks, paddle boards, and wooden boats.
+And!
+The seaplanes take off from Lake Union – which you can take for either scenic tours or travel!
+Book at Kenmore Air.
+Finally, don’t forget to see the famous – famous!
+Sleepless in Seattle-famous! houseboats on Lake Union as well.

 Pioneer Square